facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

     ...
 ```

-The `on_init` event is run ever time a new block is discovered.
-If the specified block name in Markdown matches the name
+The `on_init` event is run every time a new block class is instantiated.
+This is usually where a specific block type
+would handle global options and initialize class variables that are needed.
+If the specified block name in Markdown
-of a registered block, that block class will be instantiated, triggering `on_init` to execute.
+matches the name of a registered block, that block class will be instantiated, triggering the `on_init` event to

-This event is run right after the class does its main initialization, so `args`, `options`, `config`, and even a
-reference to the `Markdown` object as `md` are accessible via `self`.
+execute.

+Only the global `config` is available at this time via `self.config`.
+The `Markdown` object is also available via
+`self.md`.

 The can be a good way to perform setup based on on global or local options.